lalitp1999/space-o-technologies-assignment/README.md

 # If any have test api then open this link becuase I have used to api tester.
 http://127.0.0.1:8000/api-tester

-# check Test Case I have create test case
+# Check test case.
+I have created a test case for news."
 php artisan test